egrosner/extractarr/README.md

 extractarr:
   container_name: extractarr
   image: karby254/extractarr:latest
+  ports:
+    - 9595:8080
   volumes:
     - /mnt/nas/sync/in:/watch
     - ./config:/config
 ```

+## Frontend
+There is now a frontend hosted by default at port 8080.
+If you use the docker compose config above you can map this port to any port you would like.
+It's currently found at the root url so: [https://localhost:9595](https://localhost:9595)

 ### Volumes
 As per the example above, the following volumes must be mounted to wherever your rar files are located.